jparw3/olfa-link-21/README.md

 1. Fork the project
 2. Clone the project
-3. Navigate to the project directory `cd open-source-olfa`
+3. Navigate to the project directory `cd olfa-link-21`
 4. Install dependencies with `npm install`
 5. Run `npm start`
 6. Optional : Run the tests with `npm run cypress:run`